NancokPS2/ChessLikeCSharp/Obsidian/Mechanics/Combat Job.md

   - mechanical
 ---
 For one reason or another, with the amount of combat required at any given time, many end up in what's known as a [[Combat Job]].
 Originally referred to as a "soldier", the term fell out of favor with the emergence of more unique styles of combat or aid.
-Most of these master more than just regular combat, but incorporate some techniques from other sources magical:
+Most of these master more than just regular combat, but incorporate some techniques from other sources magical

+### Jobs
 - [[Phoenix Warrior]] (Melee with AoE and HP costs)
 - [[Celestial Priest]] (Healer)
 - [[Wisp Tamer]] (Summoner)